mindee/mindee-api-ruby/docs/resume_v1.md

 * `school` (String): The name of the school.
 * `start_month` (String): The month when the education program or course began.
 * `start_year` (String): The year when the education program or course began.
 Fields which are specific to this product; they are not used in any other product.

+### Education Field
+The list of the candidate's educational background.

+A `ResumeV1Education` implements the following attributes:

+* `degree_domain` (String): The area of study or specialization.
+* `degree_type` (String): The type of degree obtained, such as Bachelor's, Master's, or Doctorate.
+* `end_month` (String): The month when the education program or course was completed.
+* `end_year` (String): The year when the education program or course was completed.
+* `school` (String): The name of the school.
+* `start_month` (String): The month when the education program or course began.
+* `start_year` (String): The year when the education program or course began.
+Fields which are specific to this product; they are not used in any other product.

+### Languages Field
+The list of languages that the candidate is proficient in.

+A `ResumeV1Language` implements the following attributes:

+* `language` (String): The language's ISO 639 code.
+* `level` (String): The candidate's level for the language.

+#### Possible values include:
+ - Native
+ - Fluent
+ - Proficient
+ - Intermediate
+ - Beginner

+Fields which are specific to this product; they are not used in any other product.

 ### Languages Field